SNSF application preparation

 Since October 2017, researchers must include a Data Management Plan (DMP) in their SNSF funding application.
 This is to be considered a draft version, while the final one has to be provided by the end of the project and will be published on the SNSF P3 Database.

 The SNSF values research data sharing as a fundamental contribution to the impact, transparency and reproducibility of scientific research.
-In addition to being carefully curated and stored, the SNSF believes research data should be shared as openly as possible.
+The SNSF believes research data should be shared as openly as possible and data management should follow the FAIR principles and practices.

-Therefore, it expects all its funded researchers to:
+Therefore, all SNSF funded researchers are expected to:

 The Data Management Plan is an integral part of SNSF applications.
 Applicants must enter a DMP that is understandable, suits their project and meets the standards set by their research community.
 At this stage, the DMP is considered a draft and excluded from the evaluation process.
 The definitive DMP must be provided by the end of the project at the latest.